jgchaves/temporary/README.md

 git log --oneline is a great way to view commit history by displaying the first seven characters of the SHA-1 hash and commit message of the commits on the current branch.
 git log --oneline --graph presents commit history in a ASCII graph displaying the different branches in the repository and their commits.
 git log --oneline --graph --decorate displays the same ASCII graph that is displayed using the --graph modifier, but also includes the branch name(s) for the different commits being displayed.

+You can also use git diff to compare between any two commits, branches, or tags in the repository.
+For example, to compare two commits with SHA-1 hash references 4e3dc9b and 0cd75d4, enter command: git diff 4e3dc9b 0cd75d4

+Finally, if you would like to view the changes that were made in a previous commit, you can use the git show <SHA-1> command to display the details of that specific commit.
+It includes things like commit author, time and date of the commit, and a list of the changes that were made to the various assets within the repository.

+## Undoing Changes
+git revert creates a new commit with changes that are the opposite of the commit that is functionally being 'undone'.

+## Git reset
+Git has a git reset command that can help rewind the history of our project, but, it alters the commit history, which as mentioned before, might cause issues for other collaborators.
+It is highly recommended that you use git reset only when you have not pushed your commits to your remote branch. git reset comes in three distinct flavors, --soft, --mixed, and --hard.

+git reset --soft takes the identified commit(s) and places all of the changes in the staging area.
+This is helpful if you want to take a group of commits and squash them into a single larger commit.
+git reset --mixed, the default mode for git reset, takes the identified commit(s) and places all of the changes in the working directory.
+Like --soft, this is helpful if you want to take a group of small commits and combine some of the changes to make larger commits.
+But you can also use it to make additional changes to the files and then re-create the commit history.
+git reset --hard will take the identified commit(s) and destroy them.
+Be careful with this, because they don’t go in your trash or recycle bin—the files essentially don't exist and are completely removed from your repository.
+Any uncommitted changes to files that are currently in the working directory or staging area will also be deleted.
+You can lose work with git reset --hard.
+An example of using reset could look something like this:
+git reset --soft HEAD~2 would rewind the branch you are on by two commits (remember HEAD is a pointer to the tip of your branch).
+The changes that had been made in those last two commits would be reflected in the staging area